North West (musician): 2024: Vultures collaborations and The Lion King performance

-For the fact that Kim said it, see.

-For the fact that she said "fuck", see.)
+2025–present: Collaborations and N0rth4evr

-In August 2024, North and her sister Chicago were featured on the track "Bomb" from ¥$'s album Vultures 2, in which North rapped in Japanese.
-That October, she was interviewed by Interview, where she discussed Christianity and Japan.
-She then contributed a rap in Japanese to "Childlike Things" from FKA Twigs's January 2025 album Eusexua.
+West contributed a rap in Japanese to "Childlike Things" from FKA Twigs's January 2025 album Eusexua.
 In a March 2025 video uploaded to Instagram, Twigs stated that she was inspired to include a child on the track as it used lyrics she had written when she was 12 or 13 and that she was specifically inspired to feature West after being struck by the confidence she exuded during an interview, having herself been very shy at that age.
 She also released a video for the track that month.

 In March 2025, she featured on "Lonely Roads Still Go to Sunshine", a track Kanye uploaded to Twitter that featured Jasmine Williams, King Combs, and the latter's father Sean Combs; the involvement of the last of these prompted Justin Curto of Vulture to describe the track as "one of the most problematic songs you could imagine", as Diddy had been imprisoned on federal sex-crime charges.
 Caitlin Moran of The Times described the collaboration as "in no way a useful career step for her" and criticised Kanye for using it to "continue his demented psychological warfare against his ex-wife — at the expense of their child".
 Prior to release, Kanye shared screenshots he claimed were between himself and Kim, which claimed that she had requested that North's trademark be signed over to her so she could block North's participation "to protect her"; he later deleted both posts.
-Playboi Carti subsequently expressed interest in working with North and "Lonely Roads" later featured on Kanye and King's surprise EP, Never Stop.
+Playboi Carti subsequently expressed interest in working with North and "Lonely Roads Still Go to Sunshine" later featured on King's extended play (EP), Never Stop under the shortened title "Lonely Roads".

+In January 2026, West received her first production credit by producing rapper Mag!c's track "Justswagup" with a guest feature from Lil Novi, Lil Wayne's son.
+She also produced "Blink Twice" from Skaiwater's album Wonderful (2026) the following month.
+West previewed her first solo single at Kanye's Mexico City performance on January 30, titled "Piercing on My Hand".
+It was released through media company Gamma on February 5, which also signed Kanye in time for his album Bully.
+West would also perform the song alongside "Talking" with Kanye during the latter's two SoFi Stadium performances on April 1 and 3.
+She released her debut EP, N0rth4evr, on May 1, 2026, through Gamma.
+On the same day of its release, she was featured on "So Let's Have Some Fun" from Edward Skeletrix's album Body of Work (2026).
+She was scheduled to embark on her co-headlining tour the Kimokawaii Tour with Molly Santana in August 2026, though the tour was ultimately cancelled for unknown reasons.